Lots of kids have spelling problems with the letters B and V because they sound the same in Spanish.

 Differences between STOPPING and BLOWN B and V

-- To produce the Blown B/V/ your lips don’t touch.
+- To produce the Blown B/V/ your lips don’t touch each other.
 If you want to pronounce a STOPPING B/V, your lips should be: first together and then get separated.

 - You can hold the BLOWN B/V sound as long as you want.
 Or until you run out of air.
 The STOPPING B/V sound lasts only a few milliseconds.